mxcl/Workbench/README.md

 <img src="Documents/Screenshot.1.png" width="450">

-Workbench is an effective way to continously and securely back up your “dotfiles” so they can be easily restored when you clean install macOS and sign back into your iCloud account.
+Workbench is an effective way to continuously and securely back up your “dotfiles” so they can be easily restored when you clean install macOS and sign back into your iCloud account.